Rugby union in India

 Rugby union in India is a minor sport.
 However, it is a fast-growing sport as some Indian sporting clubs are beginning to embrace the game.
-Rugby union is the second most popular winter sport after association football in India, which itself trails greatly in popularity to cricket.
+Rugby union was the second most popular winter sport after association football in India, but now it is played in the shadow of the football team.

-India is World Rugby Rankings rated 77th in the rugby playing nations as of May 2016.
-The IRFU has 24,010 registered players, 7,160 of whom are female.
-This is their highest ranking ever.
-India is the current Division 3 South-Central title holder in the Asia Rugby Championship.
+As of October 2024, India was ranked 89th in the World Rugby Rankings.
+As of 2016, India had 57,000 registered players, up from 24,010 in 2012, 7,160 of whom were female.

 The governing body is Rugby India.

 History

-Prehistory
+Pre-history

 India, like many other countries, had a few forms of folk football.
 Most of these have died out, but a Manipuri game, yubi lakpi is still played in the East of India.
 Emma Levine, an English writer on little-known Asian sports, speculates: